- Why is SFSP important to your community?

 - What can I do if there are no nearby sites feeding children?

-10 What can I do if there are no nearby sites feeding children?
 If there are no meal service sites in your area, you can mobilize your community to sponsor the program.
 In order for a site to exist in your community, a school, nonprofit organization or local government agency must be the program sponsor and be responsible for the administration of the program.
 To begin mobilizing your community, contact the following people and groups, and tell them there is an interest in the community to feed children in the summer.
 Contact:

 - The school principal

 - School officials such as the school board or superintendent of schools

 - County officials

 - Elected officials

 - I want to help, what else can I do?

 Volunteer!
 Our best SFSP sites have organized, well-run activities that keep the interest of the children and teens coming back to the site day after day.
 Some of these activities include arts and crafts, tutoring, mentoring, drama, sports, computer training, music, gardening, reading programs, cooking or any other creative ideas you may have.